ketyung/tm_collections_contract/readme.md

 ## Smart contract for ticket collection
-The smart contract for storing ahd handling ticket collection for TicketMaker. https://ticketmaker.xyz
+The smart contract for storing & handling ticket collection for TicketMaker. https://ticketmaker.xyz

 ## License